masikol/barapost/README.md

 # Barapost toolkit

-**"Barapost"** command line toolkit is designed for determinating the taxonomic position of nucleotide sequences and subsequent sorting.
+**"Barapost"** command line toolkit is designed for determination the taxonomic position of nucleotide sequences and subsequent sorting.
 In other words, it performs taxonomic annotation of sets of nucleotide sequences.

 - [Motivation](#motivation)
 - [The default workflow](#the-default-workflow-looks-like)